-A recent makeover of this grande dame added 42 suites accented with patterned wallpaper.
-If it’s a glass of Veterano (Spanish brandy) you’re after, don’t miss the clubby Rien de Rien bar. $$
+A makeover of this grande dame in recent years added 42 suites accented with patterned wallpaper.
+If it’s some live jazz or blues you’re after, don’t miss the Bluesman Cocktail Bar. $$

 Best For: Lovers of the classics.

 Jean Nouvel continues to make his mark on the city.
-This newcomer is all about shimmering glass, white-on-white rooms, and a chic rooftop pool. $
+This Marriott property is all about shimmering glass, white-on-white rooms, and a chic rooftop pool. $

 Best For: Design junkies.

 The first hotel by designer Patricia Urquiola, on Passeig de Gràcia, is a mix of cream-colored leather ottomans and chairs, delicate latticework, and pine.
 Bonus: renowned chef Carme Ruscalleda’s Moments restaurant. $$$

 Best For: Sophisticated travelers in search of a little Zen.